Boulder City Bail Bonds

 A co-signer also has many rights and responsibilities.
 If a co-signer signs the bail bonds contract, they are assuming responsibility for the defendant while they are out on bond.
 They must make sure the defendant complies with all of the court's stipulations and attends all court hearings as scheduled.
 One of the most important rights a co-signer has is the ability to revoke the bail.
 If the defendant does something to make the co-signer believe that they may not be willing to comply with the court orders, the co-signer has the right to revoke the defendant's bond and put them back in jail.
 If they do not revoke the bond and the defendant fails to appear, the co-signer then becomes responsible for the full amount of the bail.

-In Boulder City, a bail bondsman of Express Bail Bonds is only a phone call away.
-When you call 702-633-2245, you will reach a reputable bail bondsman who will answer your questions and begin the bail bonds process if that is what is needed.
-A bail bondsman is available 24/7/365 a year.
-No matter where you are, a bail bondsman can get to you in a timely fashion.
+In Boulder City, a bail bonds agent of Express Bail Bonds is only a phone call away.
+When you call 702-633-2245, you will reach a reputable bail agent who will answer your questions and begin the bail bonds process if that is what is needed.
+A bail bonds agent is available 24/7/365 a year.
+No matter where you are, a bail agent can get to you in a timely fashion.
 We are here to help answer your questions and take away the frustration of a stressful situation.

 We understand that when an arrest takes place, you are caught off guard.
 You may not have the money to post bail or the means to get to the jail.
 That is where we can help.
 We can help you come up with a solution to cover the financial obligations of obtaining a bail bond.
 When you have no way to get to the jail or come to our office, we can take care of that to.
 We will meet you anywhere you need us to.
 Once the bail bond contract has been signed, we will go to the jail, post the bond and even bring the defendant home.
 This gives us ample amount of time to discuss the rights and responsibilities each person has when it comes to court as well as the bail bond.